A pregnancy tracker with social networking.

 Ad-Tech

-We will run analytics on our ads to see which model gets the most clicks.
-I have a feeling, the visual ads that are part of the page's feed will win out.
+Analytics on our ads support the hypothesis that the visual ads that are part of the page's feed work the best.